fulig/qiu_repo/README.md

 ### Compile Exe

-To compile an executable for windows run `pyinstaller TestGui.py --add-data "libusb0.dll;."` in a windows shell inside the repository.
+To compile an executable for windows run `pyinstaller TestGui.py --onefile --add-data "libusb0.dll;."` in a windows shell inside the repository.
 This will build an exe-file to run on windows without the need for a python installation.